 The Trevi Fountain stands at the end of ancient Rome’s main aqueduct, where three roads (tre vie) meet.
 The sculpture (finished in 1762) represents the taming of the waters by Oceanus, the divine personification of the sea.
 It’s interesting that a Pope — Clement XII — would commission a work that represented a scene from Roman mythology.

 The fountain wasn’t that hard to find.
 Which was a shame because the rest of Rome had found it too.
 The crowd was about twenty deep in front of the fountain, but that didn’t deter us.
 We crawled under hand rails, jumped down walls and pushed our way through the crowd.
-You’ve never seem two more determined little old ladies.
+You’ve never seen two more determined little old ladies.

 We made it to the front of the pack and Patricia had her “Three Coins in a Fountain” moment.
 Legend has it that if you stand with your back to the fountain and throw in a coin, over your left shoulder with your right hand, you will someday return to Rome.
 According to the Catholic publication Crux, $1.7 million worth of coins were collected from the fountain in 2016 (there is a large police presence around the fountain, to ensure that the money isn’t stolen).
 Caritas Rome, a Catholic charity that provides support for Rome’s poor, is the organization that gets that money.